alessandropellegrini/personal-website/README.md

 Dependencies
 ------------

+You need `jekyll`, with the following plugins:
+* `jekyll-scholar`
+* jekyll-sitemap
+* jekyll-regex-replace
-You need `jekyll` and `jekyll-scholar` to generate the site.
+to generate the site.

-Both can be instaled from the ruby `gem` installer as:
+Everything can be installed from the ruby `gem` installer as:

 `gem install jekyll`
 `gem install jekyll-scholar`
+`gem install jekyll-sitemap`
-`gem install jekyll-last-modified-at`
+`gem install jekyll-regex-replace`

 You need to have the local `~./gem/ruby/{VERSION}/bin` folder in your path to be able to run the installed software.